josdemmers/NewWorldCompanion/README.md

 ### The configuration page ScreenProcess does not show an orange outline around the item icon.

-- The default settings work with a 2560x1440 resolution
-- Use the area threshold sliders if you have another resolution
+- Use the area threshold sliders if you have another resolution than the available presets.
 - Make sure your monitor and ingame resolution are the same.

 ## Feature show off